Squishy6094/character-select-coop/API-doc.md

 end
 ```
 This function doesn't loop due to the `unlockableCharPlacement` being set, thus only running once.
 (Character locations will never be under `2`)

+## Muted Character Voice
+A character can have a muted voice by having their input table be `nil``, This can be hooked as usual causing no voicelines to play

+Example: `VOICETABLE_CHAR = {nil}`